online doctor logo

 Can chlamydia be cured?

 Yes, the correct treatment can cure chlamydia.
-However, it is essential that you take all of the medicine as prescribed to cure your infection.
+However, you must take the medicine as prescribed to cure your infection.

 How long does it take for chlamydia to show up in males?